ahorn/benchmarks/README.md

 ## Contribute Benchmarks

 We welcome contributions of new benchmarks.
-See also our ![Wiki][wiki] for useful resources.
+See also our [Wiki][wiki] for useful resources.

 [rtc-registers]: https://raw.github.com/ahorn/benchmarks/master/doc/rtc/rtc_registers.jpg